 Passing a handful of coffee shops and small restaurants, you will arrive in Jardin Guerrero.
-This plaza is home to an exquisite fountain and surrounded by a number of hotels and restaurants.
-During the Day of the Dead celebrations and Christmas holidays you can find a small market selling all kinds of toys and candies.
+This plaza is home to an exquisite fountain and is surrounded by several hotels and restaurants.
+During the Day of the Dead celebrations and Christmas holidays, you can find a small market selling all kinds of toys and candies.

 Crossing Highway 200 to Alameda Hidalgo

 From Jardin Guerrero to Highway 200 to your left are 3 blocks.
 Wander up and down these streets for more churches and local shops and eateries on your way back to Jardin Zenea.
 When you reach Calle Corregidora, grab an ice cream and head across the highway to Alameda Hidalgo.
 Traffic noise disappears in this huge tree-shaded park on the outskirts of Centro.
 Calle Corregidora will take you back to Jardin Zenea, your starting point in Centro.

 Tour the countryside and enjoy a more laid-back pace of life.
 Arrive early to hike Peña de Bernal before it gets hot in the afternoon.
 A good time to start is around 9 am as most things don’t open in town until after 10 am.
 The hike will take about an hour and a half.
 Afterward, fill up on your second breakfast with gorditas at the base of the monolith or in town.
 The town itself is really cute and offers some of the best prices for handmade garments and spirit stones.
 You can easily spend half a day here wandering the alleys, visiting the Mask Museum and the Casa Museo del Dulce.
 There are plenty of rooftop restaurants to enjoy the view of the monolith if you stay for lunch, dinner, or overnight.